simonkarman/hosting/README.md

 To deploy first make sure that you have added the distributions of the domains to `domains/<domain-name>/` directory and then run `AWS_REGION=us-east-1 npm run cdk deploy`.

-> Note: due to CloudFront certificate region restrictions this has to be deployed to the us-east-1 AWS region.
+> Due to CloudFront certificate region restrictions, the AWS region must be set to "us-east-1".